Table of Contents

 - Manual copy-paste: share the

-javascript:code directly and instruct the recipient to create a bookmark manually. - Drag-and-drop link: embed the code in an HTML anchor tag.
-Users can drag the link directly into their bookmarks bar:
+javascript:code directly.
+Tell the other person to make a bookmark by hand. - Drag-and-drop link: put the code in an HTML anchor tag.
+Users can drag the link straight into their bookmarks bar:

 <a href="javascript:(/** your code **/)()">Bookmarklet</a>